Kiy-K/vibecode-arena/README.md

 - **E2B** runs player code in isolated sandboxes with live preview
 - **OpenRouter** routes to Claude, GPT, Gemini, Llama, etc.

+> **Note:** Currently using one E2B sandbox per room (shared by all players).
+Ideally, each player would have their own sandbox for better isolation.
+My E2B plan allows only 20 concurrent sandboxes, limiting the app to ~20 simultaneous rooms (or fewer if using per-player sandboxes).

 ## Planned Features

 ### Truly Agentic Judges

 Currently, the judge "agents" (CodeAnalyzer, VisualMatcher, InteractionTester) are single-shot LLM evaluators.
 The plan is to make them genuinely agentic:

-- **Tool use** — Agents can interact with sandboxes, take screenshots, simulate user interactions
+- **Tool use** — Agents can interact with sandboxes, take screenshots, simulate user interactions, MCPs?
 - **Observation loops** — "I'm not confident about the hover state, let me check" → takes screenshot → adjusts score
 - **Multi-step reasoning** — Break down evaluation into steps, verify assumptions
 - **Cross-agent communication** — VisualMatcher can ask InteractionTester to verify a behavior

+### Advanced E2B Features

+- **See which more advanced E2B features provide** - Further research E2B docs and try to use as many features as possible :D
+- **Different sandbox types** — Use React/Vue/Angular sandboxes for specific challenges

 ### Game Modes